|

 Reluctantly, Faramir obeyed.

-"By the gods!" cried Faramir, clasping his bag to his
+"By the gods!"
+Faramir clasped his bag to his chest.

-The carpet flew slowly round the room then suddenly shot out
+The carpet flew slowly, once around the room, then suddenly shot

-through the open windows and climbed up into the sky.
+out through the open windows, and climbed up into the sky.

 "There," said Eowyn, giving the baboon a slice of bread